 Etizolam can be particularly dangerous as it is not regulated or controlled within the United States.
 An individual may never be entirely sure what they are buying and subsequently ingesting.
-Suspicious packages from out of the country may be a sign of possible etizolam abuse.

 A case report published by the Indian Journal of Pharmacology reported on an individual taking 2.5 mg of etizolam a day for over a month who experienced classic benzodiazepine withdrawal symptoms when the dosage was reduced or stopped.

-These symptoms include:
+These symptoms include:8

 Supportive methods and encouragement provided by mental health professionals can be beneficial in medical detox as well.
 Beyond detox, therapeutic methods are helpful in determining the root causes of self-destructive and substance-abusing behaviors and working to modify them into more positive ones.
-Therapy, support groups, relapse prevention programs, counseling, education, and life skills training are all integral parts of a complete substance abuse treatment program that can aid in addiction recovery.
+Therapy, support groups, relapse prevention programs, counseling, education, and life skills training are all integral parts of a complete substance abuse treatment program that can aid in addiction recovery.10

 Being similar in mechanism to other benzodiazepines, etizolam can be fatal when abused.
 In general, deaths involving etizolam on its own are not as common; most fatalities occur when the drug is mixed with other substances, particularly other central nervous system depressants.

 The Journal of Cardiology Cases reports that etizolam can cause a toxic and fatal arrhythmia, especially when it is used in combination with other medications.
-Taking more than the recommended medical dose or taking etizolam with other drugs can amplify the toxicity of the drug and raise the odds for a lethal dose.
-There is no hard-and-fast rule when it comes to a specific amount that will constitute a lethal dose either; each person is different.
+Taking more than the recommended medical dose or taking etizolam with other drugs can amplify the toxicity of the drug and raise the odds for a lethal dose.12

 It is important to remember that etizolam has no accepted medical use within the United States and therefore no amount is considered to be safe.